staystrap/brisbane/a_getting_around.md

 ## CityCycles
 In the inner parts of Brisbane, i.e. CBD, South Bank, Westend and Kangaroo Points you can hire bikes for short trips at stations.
-After you have paid an initial subscription fee, the system allows you to use the bikes for free for 30 minutes (Any minute more will cost you!).
+After paying an initial subscription fee, the system allows you to use the bikes for free for 30 minutes - any minute more will cost you!.
 If you happen to work and live around the areas of operation, you should definitely [check it out](http://www.citycycle.com.au/).

 ## Buses